slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Start as close to the end as possible.' -- Kurt Vonnegu*

 Direction is more important than velocity.
-Even if we can't choose the starting point, we can choose the direction.
+Even if we can't choose the starting point, often, we can choose the direction.

-Position yourself for victory by bringing the target closer.
+When possible, position yourself for victory by bringing the target closer.
 Location is better than space amount so trade space for time.

 > *'Moving in a direction opposite to what we are doing right now where we are not successful will guarantee success.'*